hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1312_chapter_iii.md

 the relation of the whole subject to the philosophy of the Absolute.

-Another morning he began by observing that as there were four main castes — Brahmin, Kshatriya, Bâniyâ \[Vaishya\], Shudra — so there were four great national functions: the religious or priestly, fulfilled by the Hindus; the military, by the Roman Empire; the mercantile, by England today; and the democratic, by America in the future.
+Another morning he began by observing that as there were four main castes — Brahmin, Kshatriya, Bāniyā \[Vaishya\], Shudra — so there were four great national functions: the religious or priestly, fulfilled by the Hindus; the military, by the Roman Empire; the mercantile, by England today; and the democratic, by America in the future.
 And here he